 Looking for a business loan?
 You may be able to get additional funding from an unexpected source: Your life insurance policy.

 Even though life insurance’s primary goal is to provide your dependents with financial assistance after you pass, it can provide other benefits, too.
-For example, you can use your policy to get a secured loan.
+For example, you can use your whole life insurance policy to get a secured loan, often called a life insurance policy loan, by leveraging the cash surrender value.

 Generally, business owners use this strategy to take out a business loan.
-In fact, in many cases, a bank will not offer a business loan until a life insurance policy is placed as collateral.
+Often, a bank will not offer a business loan until a life insurance policy with a substantial cash surrender value is placed as collateral.
 However, individuals can also benefit from a collateral assignment because secured loans have lower interest rates.

 Keep reading to find out what a collateral assignment of life insurance is and, more importantly, whether it is right for you.